griffithlab/genviz.org/_posts/0002-04-01-introToshiny.md

 ### Structure of a shiny app

-You may have noticed some R code split into two files named server.R and ui.R when running the example above.
-The basic code to run any shiny app is split into two parts the server and user interface.
+The basic code to run any shiny app is split into two parts the server (e.g., server.R) and user interface (e.g., ui.R).
 The server script is the [back end](https://en.wikipedia.org/wiki/Front_and_back_ends) of our shiny web app and contains the instructions to build the app.
 The user interface script is the [front end](https://en.wikipedia.org/wiki/Front_and_back_ends) and is essentially what a user views and interacts with.
 Both of these files should be in the same directory for the app to work properly.
-Go ahead and make a folder for our shiny app called "testApp" and put these two scripts in there.
+Go ahead and make a folder for our shiny app called "testApp" and create the following two scripts there.
 This is the bare minimum for a shiny app and will generate an empty web application.
-Make sure that your current working directory in R is set to the top level of "testApp", you can use [getwd()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/getwd) and [setwd()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/getwd) to print and set this respectively.

 * ui.R

 ```R